Frequently Asked Questions

 There is a public hospital in Espargos and a basic public clinic in Santa Maria.
 Besides, there are two other private medical centres.
 Most medicines are available in the pharmacy, but we recommend you to bring with you any medication that you use frequently.
 The organization those not cover medical expenses, so you will need to buy a medical insurance for your stay.

-What is the life cost in Sal?
+What is the living cost in Sal?

 Prices for food in supermarkets and touristic restaurants and other items are quite high due to the influence of tourism and importation taxes.
 Local restaurants serve nice food at fair prices.
 A litre of milk costs 1€ at the supermarket, a small beer 1,5€ in a bar, and a basic diner 5 o 6€.